 Edward Vincent S. Faustino MD, MHS

-venous thrombosis; thromboembolism; anticoagulation; hyperglycemia; hypoglycemia; clinical trial; biomarker; critical care; child
+venous thrombosis; thromboembolism; anticoagulation; hyperglycemia; hypoglycemia; glucose control; clinical trial; biomarker; critical care; child

 1. Deep venous thrombosis in critically ill adolescents.
 The goal of this study is to describe the epidemiology of deep venous thrombosis in critically ill adolescents.
 We will also determine whether markers of coagulation and inflammation can identify critically ill adolescents who will develop thrombosis.